CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

-Additionally, while Mahti has fewer GPU nodes than Puhti, the A100 GPUs on Mahti are considerably more powerful than the V100 GPUs on Puhti, which makes Mahti also suitable for large-scale [machine learning](ml-guide.md) applications.
-In contrast to Puhti, only GPU nodes have fast local NVMe storage available on Mahti.
+Additionally, while Mahti has fewer GPU nodes than Puhti, the A100 GPUs on Mahti are considerably more powerful than the V100 GPUs on Puhti, which makes Mahti also suitable for demanding [machine learning](ml-guide.md) applications.
+In contrast to Puhti, only the GPU nodes on Mahti have fast local NVMe storage available.

 ### LUMI